hjw8120/Multiple-Linear-Regression/hw-03-mlr.md

 ![](hw-03-mlr_files/figure-gfm/logprice-dist-1.png)<!-- -->

-The distribution of logprice is unimodal and relatively normal.
-We use the log-transformed version of price because it gives us a more normal distribution that is more spread out and easier to analyze, as opposed to the clustered and extremely right skewed distribution of price, due to the high outliers from very expensive houses.
+The distribution of logprice is unimodal and relatively normal and symmetric, centered around 13 with a range of about 3.
+We use the log-transformed version of price because it gives us a more normal distribution that is easier to analyze, as opposed to the extremely right skewed distribution of price, due to the high outliers from very expensive houses.
+The distribution of logprice better represents the data in terms of center, shape, and spread, thus making it more appropriate to use for our model.

 Created scatterplots to visualize the relationship between logprice and predictor